CalinRadoni/jekyll-basic-theme/README.md

 ## Development and testing

-Download and install locally the required gems by running in theme's root directory:
+Download and install locally the required gems by executing in theme's root directory:

 ```sh
 bundle config --local set path 'vendor/bundle'